About American International Group, Inc.

-No question about it -- AIG is BIG.
 Based in the US but with operations reaching around the globe, American International Group (AIG) is one of the world's largest insurance firms.
-Its subsidiaries provide general property/casualty insurance, life insurance and retirement services, and financial services to some 90 million commercial, institutional, and individual customers in more than 80 countries around the world.
-General insurance products account for about 65% of the group's revenue.
-Best Buy, HP, and Nortek are among the notable firms that have been AIG's customers.
-The company traces its roots to 1919, when Cornelius Vander Starr established American Asiatic Underwriters in Shanghai.
+Its subsidiaries provide general property/casualty insurance, life insurance, and retirement and financial services to commercial, institutional, and individual customers in more than 80 countries around the world.
+General Insurance products account for nearly two-thirds of the group's revenue, and North America accounts for three-quarter of sales.
+The company traces its roots to 1919, when Cornelius Vander Starr founded American Asiatic Underwriters in Shanghai.

 AIG operates through three primary segments: General Insurance, Life and Retirement, and Other Operations.

-AIG and its subsidiaries have approximately 160 offices in the US, as well as 380 offices in 60 other countries in the Americas, Europe, Africa, the Middle East, and the Asia/Pacific region.
-About 70% of AIG's annual revenues come from sales in the domestic market.
+New York City-based AIG and its subsidiaries have more than 165 offices in the US, as well as more than 340 offices in about 55 other countries in the Americas, Europe, Africa, the Middle East, and the Asia/Pacific region.
+While its products are sold in more than 80 countries, about three-quarter of AIG's annual revenue comes from sales in the domestic market.

 Sales and Marketing

-AIG distributes its products every way possible -- from specialty brokers, independent agents, financial advisors, banks, direct to the consumer, and through affinity groups.
-AIG maintains direct sales groups consisting of representatives affiliated with its VALIC and American General subsidiaries.
+AIG distributes its products through specialty brokers, independent agents, financial advisors, banks, direct sales agents, and through affinity groups.

 Phone: 1 (212) 770-7000